Mesa by José Avillez Grand Lisboa Palace Resort Macau

 Explore More in Macau

 Mesa sits within a city that has developed a serious fine dining infrastructure over the past decade.
-For Cantonese at the leading of the market, Jade Dragon and Chef Tam's Seasons are the reference points.
+For Cantonese at the top of the market, Jade Dragon and Chef Tam's Seasons are the reference points.
 For French contemporary, Alain Ducasse at Morpheus is the direct peer at the resort-hotel level.
-If you are planning a wider trip, our full Macau restaurants guide covers the full range, and our Macau hotels guide, bars guide, and experiences guide help you build the full itinerary.
+If you are planning a wider trip, our full Macau restaurants guide covers the full range, our Macau hotels guide, bars guide, and experiences guide help you build the full itinerary.

 For wine-forward dining comparisons further afield, Le Bernardin in New York City and Lazy Bear in San Francisco give useful international benchmarks for what a curated, programme-led dining room can deliver at this price tier.
 In mainland China, Imperial Treasure Fine Chinese Cuisine in Guangzhou and Xin Rong Ji in Beijing are worth knowing if your travel extends north.
 102 House in Shanghai, Xin Rong Ji in Chengdu, Ru Yuan in Hangzhou, and Dai Yuet Heen in Nanjing round out the regional picture for serious food travellers moving through Greater China.